Propofol (Diprivan) for sedation

 Sedation is medicine to help your child relax or sleep during a procedure.

 It is very important that your child is comfortable and does not move during the procedure to get the best results.
 Propofol (proe-po-fole) is a sedation medicine that acts very quickly to make your child go to sleep.
-You may stay while your child is falling asleep.

 As with all medicines, there are benefits, side effects, and risks.
 The doctor will discuss these with you.
 Be sure to ask the doctor any questions you have before signing the consent form for sedation.